gradvohl/YAPTT/passingParameters/searchThreads/README.md

 Therefore, to extract the parameters, we should first cast the ``args`` variable as type ``(parameters *)`` and then access the specific field of the structure with the operator ``->``.

 I usually declare local variables and copy the contents of structure fields into the variables.
-But, if you feel comfortable, you can use the structure fields directlly.
+But, if you feel comfortable, you can use the structure fields directly.

 We must highlight one specific detail for this problem.
-Notice that the variable ``found`` is a pointer and stores an address.
+First, notice that the variable ``found`` is a pointer and stores an address.
 Intentionally, this address is the same for all threads because, once a thread changes this address's  contents, it will break the search loop in all other threads (as stated in the loop in line 62 in file ``searchThread.c``).

 ### Returning data from a thread
 Remember that this thread should return the position of the found element or ``-1``.
 So, to return any data, we should allocate memory to handle the data, copy the data for the allocated memory and return the memory address.
 We performed these steps with the variable ``position`` within the ``searchThread`` function.
 Following are the commands we used.